gradesta/gradesta/CONTRIBUTING.md

 and which in no way interferes with the functioning of applications written for the old protocol, then it is to constantly refactor an existing protocol.

-Kaban Code Flow
+Kanban Code Flow
 ------------------

-Rather than a more traditional software development approach we use the [Kaban Code Flow model](./kcf/README.md)
+Rather than a more traditional software development approach we use the [Kanban Code Flow model](./kcf/README.md)